Tencent/omi/site/omis-src/src/docs/en/introduction.md

 * Structure-Style-Behavior Separation
 * Hyperscript is visually more friendly
 * Each component can have a store and be de-centralized
-* Stores of each component can rely on global stores and be centralized
+* Support global store to share data and update on demand
 * Each component store has an update method that executes the method to customize local refresh components

 [→ Omis Codepen Demos](https://codepen.io/collection/XjLaRo/)